(I may earn a small commission from the products mentioned in this post.)

 Hiking poles come in a pack of 2.
 Similar to using 2 canes, these poles are super lightweight and made for long hikes.
 Trust me, it’s much easier when the poles are extremely light – why can’t they make a cane that’s this lightweight?

 The best walking poles use carbon fiber that gives extra flexion while walking.
 They also use cork handles (lightweight) that reduce sweat.

-Most walking poles break down into a small bag, making it easy for traveling or keeping in the car.
-Some walking poles even have springs on the tips to give more shock absorption.
+Most hiking poles break down into a small bag.
+This makes it easy for traveling or keeping in the car.
+Some hiking poles even have springs on the tips to give more shock absorption.

 - Super lightweight

 - Breaks down to fit in suitcase or car

 - Carbon fiber and cork for comfort and shock absorption